Exploiting Prior Information in Block Sparse Signals: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ompressed} Sensing (CS) aims at recovering a sparse signal $\bm{x}\in\mathbb{R}^n$ from a few random linear measurements
+\IEEEPARstart{C}{ompressed} sensing (CS) aims at recovering a sparse signal $\bm{x}\in\mathbb{R}^n$ from a few random linear measurements

-where $\bm{A}\in \mathbb{R}^{m\times n}$ is called the measurement matrix and typically $m$ is much smaller than $n$.
-In this work, the signal is assumed to be block sparse which occurs in many applications such as DNA micro-arrays \cite{parvaresh2008recovering,stojnic2008reconstruction}, multi-band signals \cite{mishali2009blind,mishali2010theory}, computational neuroscience \cite{computationalnero}, Multiple Measurement Vector (MMV) problem \cite{mishali2008reduce}, and the reconstruction of signals in union of subspaces \cite{eldar2009robust,lu2008theory}.
-Consider a block sparse signal $\bm{x}\in\mathbb{R}^{n}$ which is a concatenation of $q$ blocks $\mathcal{V}_b, b=1,...,q$.
-The block support is defined as the set of blocks with non-zero $\ell_2$ norm.
-Ideally, a block sparse signal is reconstructed using the following optimization problem.
+where $\bm{A}\in \mathbb{R}^{m\times n}$ is called the measurement matrix, $\bm{e}$ is the noise vector which is assumed to be i.i.d.
+Gaussian with variance $\sigma_{e}^2$, and $m$ is much smaller than $n$.
+In this work, the signal is assumed to be block-sparse which occurs in many applications such as DNA micro-arrays \cite{stojnic2008reconstruction}, direction of arrival (DOA) estimation \cite{hyder2010direction}, computational neuroscience \cite{computationalnero}, and multiple measurement vector (MMV) problem \cite{zhu2017performance}.
+Consider a block-sparse signal $\bm{x}\in\mathbb{R}^{n}$ which is a concatenation of $q$ blocks $\mathcal{V}_b, b=1,...,q$.
+The block support is defined as the index set of non-zero blocks, which we denote by $\mathcal{B}$.
+Figure \ref{fig.model} shows an example of a block-sparse signal composed of $q=10$ blocks { of length $k=10$}.
+The block support in this figure is the index set $\{3,\dots, 7\}$; i.e., the signal is $5$-block-sparse and contains zero blocks except for $\{\mathcal{V}_3,\dots, \mathcal{V}_7\}$.
+Ideally, a block-sparse signal is reconstructed using the following optimization problem: